jump-dev/JuMP.jl/docs/src/tutorials/conic/introduction.md

 cones than they natively support.
 Solvers supporting discrete variables start with "(MI)" in the list of [Supported solvers](@ref).

-## How this section is structured
+## How these tutorials are structured

 Having a high-level overview of how this part of the documentation is structured will help you know where to look for certain things.

- * Tutorial-style worked examples present a problem in words, then formulate it in mathematics, and then solve it in JuMP.
+ * The following tutorials are worked examples that present a problem in words, then formulate it in mathematics, and then solve it in JuMP.
 This usually involves some sort of visualization of the solution.
 Start here if you are new to JuMP.
    * [Experiment design](@ref)
    * [Logistic regression](@ref)
  * The [Tips and tricks](@ref conic_tips_and_tricks) tutorial contains a